The treatment

 There is no cure for osteoarthritis.
 Treatment may reduce or relieve knee pain, but symptoms may not improve and in some cases may worsen.
 Individual results vary.

-What to expect, and the rare risks
+What to expect and rare risks

 Source: Bliddal 2021, J Orthop Res Ther; Overgaard 2019.
 Manufacturer data on file.